Tharanesh-github/Swivel-Code-Assesment/README.md

    cd Swivel-Code-Assignment
    ```

-3. Add the absolute path within line numbers 131 and 132 within the GenerateXML.java
+3. Add the absolute path(not relative path) within line numbers 131 and 132 within the GenerateXML.java

    <img src="images/Screenshot-of-Filepath-in-Code.png" alt="Screenshot of Filepath in Code">